What questions do you ask prospective clients?

 Describe the most common type of work you do for your clients.

-Most of the time I do tracking and mixing for bands and solo artists.
-Sometimes it's just engineering, sometimes it's also creative producing.
-This depends on how much the client wants me to participate in the creative process.
+Most of the time tracking and mixing.
+Sometimes "just" engineering, sometimes also creative producing.
 I work in my own studio as well as in other studios, whatever place is best for the tracking/mixing sessions and the clients budget.